-How to treat coco peat coco peat and seedling propagation
+How to treat coco peat and seedling propagation

 Place the material in a container.
 Add 150L of water over the 5kg block.
 The block will hydrate in 5 minutes.
 Turn the block over halfway through the process.
 Pull the block apart and make sure any dry areas are fully hydrated.
 Drain the extra water into plants or nursery beds.
 The material is ready for use.
 One 5kg block expands to 2 cubic feet

-2. Steps on how to treat coco peat with Calcium Nitrate
+2. Steps on how to treat coco noir with Calcium Nitrate

 - Add water in a trough

-- Add calcium nitrate to water at a ratio of 10grams or 1 spoonful per 5kg block.
+- Add calcium nitrate to water at a ratio of 10grams or 1 tablespoon full per 5kg block.

 - Leave for about 30minutes for the calcium nitrate to hydrate and loosen.

 - Mix or stir the calcium nitrate solution and leave for 24hours.
 This is to allow for calcium nitrate to replace the sodium salt.
-This is a double displacement reaction.
-Two salts are formed: Calcium carbonate which forms a precipitate and Sodium nitrate.
+It is a double displacement reaction where two salts are formed: Calcium carbonate which is a precipitate and Sodium nitrate.